 Sussex Damp Experts offers a variety of damp treatment and property preservation services to customers throughout Sussex and the South East.
 Our staff specialises in damp investigations, timber treatment, damp proofing, including basement tanking, between others and we take satisfaction in providing honest, practical solutions to all damp problems for our customers.
-As a PCA and Trustmark member, you may be confident that you will receive the most outstanding service, including extensive surveys and excellent aftercare guidance.
+As a TrustMark member, you may be confident that you will receive the most outstanding service, including extensive surveys and excellent aftercare guidance.
 We adhere to high standards when it comes to damp inspections, damp proofing treatments, professional re-plastering and wood preservation.

 We give homeowners, local authorities, small businesses, and commercial property owners and managers highly customised, skilled, and dependable damp proofing treatment and repair services, as well as excellent communication.
 So give us a call at 01273 257 765 to chat with a member of our friendly staff about your requirements.

 For your safety and security, all of our work is covered by our company’s guarantee.
 We are also members of the Guarantee Protection Scheme, an independent insurance policy that covers the duration of your guarantee if you want to take it out.